 Frank DiMaria is a middle school computer teacher and a freelance writer currently residing in Fort Mill, South Carolina.
 On weekends he plays guitar for a progressive funk band called McGroover.
 His daughter, Briana, marched clarinet for the Fort Mill High School band, winning two state championships and a Bands of America regional.
 Frank worked pit crew for four seasons with Fort Mill.

 Stacy N. Hackett is an award-winning freelance writer and technical editor based in Southern California.
-When she isn’t writing about software, marching bands, or the pet industry, she is volunteering with the Vista Murrieta High School Band and Guard Boosters.
-Stacy is proud to be a band mom to a current sousaphone player and an alumni pit captain/marimba player.
-Stacy also has experience on the field as an alumni bells player with the Los Alamitos High School marching band.
+She writes frequently about software, marching bands, and the pet industry.
+Stacy is the proud mom of a sousaphone player in the Oregon State University Marching Band, and she has experience on the field as a former bells player with the Los Alamitos (California) High School marching band.

-Emily Moneymaker is a senior pursuing a Bachelor of Science in Policy, Planning and Development and a minor in marketing at the University of Southern California (USC).
-She has played trumpet for more than 12 years and now marches in the USC Trojan Marching Band and serves as the organization’s recruitment manager.
+Emily Moneymaker is a graduate from the University of Southern California (USC) where she received a Bachelor of Science in Policy, Planning and Development and a minor in marketing.
+She has played trumpet for more than 12 years.
+She marched in the USC Trojan Marching Band and served as the organization’s recruitment manager.